Updated at 12:30 p.m. Friday, May 22, 2020

 Note: Faculty are considered critical employees if they need to be on campus to deliver, prepare or record their classes.

-Will classes become pass/fail?
+Are classes pass/fail?

 For spring 2020, the following Pass/Fail policy will apply for all Binghamton University undergraduates except for those in academic programs where licensure or accreditation regulations prohibit (nursing and social work).